FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***
 ![P1:sketch](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%204/images/Sketch1.jpg)
 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+For most of the designs, it's critical to ensure that the sensor is properly connected to the device.
+Only when the sensor is properly connected, the output of the sensor can be read and triggers the device to further produce corresponding responses.
+Another question is how to make the sensor and the entire product intuitive and understandable.
+The look and location of the sensor/controls need to be prototyped to understand the user experience.
 **\*\*\*Pick one of these designs to prototype.\*\*\***